lenayoung8/SeniorDesign/budget.md

 - No hardware purchases are required because the system runs on existing laptops.
 - Estimated hours will be tracked as the project progresses.
 - Labor cost represents the value of engineering work, not money spent by the team.
-- Current rate is set at $26 an hour for 40 hours of work per team member.
+- Current rate is set at $26 an hour for 40 hours of work per team member, but is subject to change.